vkothapally/Speech-Enhancement/README.md

 # Speech-Enhancement
-A single channel speech enhancement using Gammatone Filterbanks
+A single channel speech derevberation using Gammatone Filterbanks